sebastian-palma/sebastian-palma.github.io/_posts/2020-06-08-rails-index-by-index-with.md

-As Ruby is flexible enough to leave you explore new things, you can always use [`Object#tap`](https://ruby-doc.org/core-2.7.1/Object.html#method-i-tap) to achieve the same goal; start by _taping_ an empty Hash passing a block where you iterate an object with `each` and do the same procedure as in the previous way but this time modifying the _taped_ object, producing the same expected output.
+As Ruby is flexible enough to leave you to explore new things, you can always use [`Object#tap`](https://ruby-doc.org/core-2.7.1/Object.html#method-i-tap) to achieve the same goal; start by _taping_ an empty Hash passing a block where you iterate an object with `each` and do the same procedure as in the previous way but this time modifying the _taped_ object, producing the same expected output.

 There's another way I can come up with to get the same result as seen before; [`Enumerable#to_h`](https://ruby-doc.org/core-2.6.5/Enumerable.html#method-i-to_h). `to_h` is since many time the preferred notation to refer to the conversion of one object to a Hash, and since the version 2.6 of Ruby it allows passing a block where you can specify what's the pair of objects in an array that are going to be used during the conversion of the receiver to a Hash: